-Dr. David Cecil is an associate professor in Samford University's Master of Social Work program and his private practice, Optimize Counseling and Therapy, is located in Mountain Brook, Alabama.
+David Cecil, Ph.D., LCSW is professor of social work in Samford University's Master of Social Work program.
 Cecil previously served as an associate professor at Asbury University from 2009-2016 where he taught in the Master of Social Work program and chaired the Behavioral Sciences Department (2013-2016).
 He was also on faculty with East Tennessee State University’s Master of Social Work program from 2004-2009; he was the M.S.W. program director during the 2008-2009 academic year.

 Degrees and Certifications